bluemusk24/cicd_wandb/README.md

         run: echo "hello"
 ```

-* These are the resources for the Weights and Biases CICD ML course.
+* This repo contains the resources for the Weights and Biases CICD ML course.